geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Fiends that delight in hurricanes and storms.

 Meanwhile, unarmed, the Monarch of the Mines
-In all the pride of regal splendour shines :
+In all the pride of regal splendour shines: